 The Company generates revenues from other value-added services including subscription services for access to the Company's information database and consulting services for customized and industry-related research reports and indices.
 Revenues derived from subscription services for access to the Company's information database are recognized ratably over the subscription period.
-Revenues derived from consulting services for customized and industry-related research reports are completed.
+Revenues derived from consulting services for customized and industry-related research reports and indices are recognized when the relevant services are completed.